Gaming trade shows waiting to spring back

 He notes that Japanese gaming giant Nintendo has replaced its E3 press conferences with video streams since 2013, while Sony and Microsoft have also experimented with digital events and announcements.

-"Ultimately, a shift to digital was already somewhat underway and coronavirus has simply accelerated this trend.
+"A shift to digital was already somewhat under way and the coronavirus has simply accelerated this trend.
 For now, companies will need to find alternative ways to publicise their upcoming games and hardware.
 It is a matter of either evolving or being left behind," says Mr Fernandes.

-Still, he says, there is no replacement "for the feeling of a full auditorium's palpable excitement over a particular event, such as Keanu Reeves appearing at E3 last year for Cyberpunk 2077".
-Cyberbunk 2077 is a highly-anticipated role-playing game set to launch later this year.
+Still, he says, there is no replacement "for the feeling of a full auditorium's palpable excitement over a particular event, such as (actor) Keanu Reeves appearing at E3 last year for Cyberpunk 2077".
+Cyberpunk 2077 is a highly anticipated role-playing game set to launch later this year.

-Mr Alexander Champlin, a senior esports analysts at market intelligence firm Niko Partners, says video gaming trade shows are opportunities for companies to build excitement around new titles and products, and for gamers and the media to try them out.
-Companies would also use such shows to research industry trends and test their latest products with die-hard fans.
+Mr Alexander Champlin, a senior e-sports analysts at market intelligence firm Niko Partners, says video gaming trade shows are opportunities for companies to build excitement around new titles and products and for gamers and the media to try them out.

+Companies also use such shows to research industry trends and test their latest products on die-hard fans.

 With digital events, there is a lot less opportunity for "serendipity", she says.